NC State Extension Publications

 Description and Biology

 The variegated cutworm, Peridroma saucia, is the immature stage of the pearly underwing moth.
 These moths have dark, mottled, reddish brown to grayish mottled wings.
 Their wingspans vary from 13/4 to 2 inches.
 The hind wings are pale but gradually darken at the edges and are considered "pearly."
 At night, each female lays dozens of eggs (up to 360 or even 500!) in a mass on stems and foliage.
 The eggs are tiny, round, and white when first laid but darken before the tiny caterpillars hatch three to five days later.
 The newly hatched caterpillars are tiny and consume very small amounts of foliage.
 As they molt and grow each stage consumes an exponential greater amount of foliage.
 Mature caterpillars appear bare, are usually fat, and are smooth, dull, and mottled.
 Some have four to six or seven pale spots down the middle of the back.
 They grow to about 11/2 to 2 inches long, and they curl up when disturbed.
 Variegated cutworms feed for three to four weeks usually by cutting young plants at the soil line at night and feeding on wilted foliage, which they sometimes drag into a shelter.
 These cutworms are active at night and usually hide during the day.
 When mature, variegated cutworms burrow into the soil to pupate.
 Pupae are brown and spindle shaped and 5/8 to 7/8 inch long.
-Two (summer) to nine weeks later (fall) new moths emerge to mate, lay eggs, and continue the wheel of existence.
+Two (during the summer) to nine weeks later (cool weather in the fall slows development) new moths emerge to mate, lay eggs, and continue their wheel of existence.
 They overwinter in soil as mature caterpillars or pupae.
 We have three to four generations per year in North Carolina.

 Host Plants